 Creepy cemeteries

 If you’re looking to get off the beaten track in Malaga, two of the city’s cemeteries are recommended.
 Not only will they get you into the Halloween mood, they both boast interesting architecture, some famous inhabitants and are oases of peace and quiet.
-Read about San Miguel Cemetery here.

 English Cemetery – Avda de Pries 1 (near the bullring).
 Tuesday to Sunday 10am to 2pm. €3

 San Miguel Cemetery – Plaza del Patrocinio.
 Daily 9am to 2pm & 4 to 6pm.
-Free
+Free.

 Family frights

-Younger children will love the family clue hunt around the gardens on Saturday 29 and Sunday 30 October.
-Starting at 11am and taking two hours, the event includes a fancy dress parade so go along in your full Halloween gear.
-This event costs €9 for adults and €6.90 for children.
+Younger children will love the family clue hunt around the gardens on Saturday 28 and Sunday 29 October.
+Starting at 11am and taking three hours, the event includes a mask making competition.
 Book your place by phone 951 926 180 or 647 585 457.

-Monday 31 October from 7pm.
-Tickets (€17) must be booked by phone – 951 926 180 or 647 585 457.
+Book your place by phone 951 926 180 or 647 585 457.

 Black night in Soho

-Monday 31 October from 5.15pm.
+Saturday 28 October from 6pm.
 Free

 Portside trick or treat

-Monday 31 October 5 to 8pm.
+Tuesday 31 October 5.30 to 9.30pm.
 Free

 Halloween is just one of the events in Malaga.
 To stay up-to-date with what’s going on in the city sign up for our free fortnightly newsletter.
 Be the first to know – read it in your inbox every other Friday!